Tahahaha7/Temperature_Forecast_Algeria/README.md

 The model is decomposed to highlight the long-term trend and yearly seasonality.
 Notice that the graph shows that average daily temperature increased by 2 degrees Celcuis from 1973 to 2017.
 Furthermore, the forecast projected a rise of 0.5 degree within the next decade (i.e., by 2027).
-The seasonality trend shows the percentage rise in temperature in to reach a peack in July, then eventually goes dow in the beginning of Fall season.
+The seasonality trend shows the percentage rise in temperature relative to the yearly average.
+The curve reaches a peack in July/August, then eventually goes down in the beginning of Fall season.

 ![Github](https://github.com/Tahahaha7/Temperature_Forecast_Algeria/blob/master/noumerat_forecast.png)

 The issue of interest is to highlight the change in long-term trend for all stations.
 In the following graph, each data point represent the percentage change in trend between 1950 to 2020.
-Notice that positive change (increase) is prominent as most of the data points are aove the 0% line.
+Notice that positive change (increase) is prominent as most of the data points are above the 0% line.

 ![Github](https://github.com/Tahahaha7/Temperature_Forecast_Algeria/blob/master/percentage_change.png)

 Although the timeline for measurements differ across stations, most of them started registering in the mid 70s.
-The graph below illustrate the stations that witnessed a rise of greater than 2 degrees or less than 1 degree throughout their measurement timeline.
+The graph below illustrates the stations that witnessed a rise of greater than 2 degrees or less than 1 degree throughout their measurement timeline.

 ![Github](https://github.com/Tahahaha7/Temperature_Forecast_Algeria/blob/master/temp_change.png)